 - Any member of the College community may file charges against any student, for misconduct.
 Charges shall be prepared in writing, along with recommended sanctions using Student Disciplinary Code guidelines, and directed to the ACCESS Center Director and the Human Resources Director.
 Any charge should be submitted as soon as possible after the event takes place, preferably within five (5) working days.
 Any and all Student Disciplinary Code infraction charges must be filed with the ACCESS Center.

 - All charges shall be presented to the accused student in written form, with sanctions using the Student Disciplinary Code guidelines included.
 A time shall be set for a hearing, not less than five (5) nor more than fifteen (15) calendar days after the student has been notified.
-Maximum time limits for scheduling of hearings may be extended at the discretion of the Vice-President of Student Support Services and Institutional Research.
+Maximum time limits for scheduling of hearings may be extended at the discretion of the Vice-President of Academics and Institutional Research.

 Hearings shall be conducted by a committee according to the following guidelines:

 Hearings normally shall be conducted in private.